Guinea declares public health emergency over Ebola

 An estimated 377 people have died in Guinea since the world's worst outbreak of Ebola began in March in remote parts of a border region near Sierra Leone and Liberia.

-Guinea says its outbreak is under control with the numbers of new cases falling, but the measures are needed to prevent fresh infection from neighboring countries hit by the epidemic.
+Guinea says its outbreak is under control with the numbers of new cases falling, but the measures are needed to prevent fresh infection from neighbouring countries hit by the epidemic.

 "Trucks full of health materials and carrying health personnel are going to all the border points with Liberia and Sierra Leone," Aboubacar Sidiki Diakité, president of Guinea's Ebola commission, said late on Wednesday.